Nigel2392/quickgo/README.md

 - Saving project templates for easy reuse.
 - Variable usage with custom delimiters defined in `quickgo.yaml` (uses Go's `text/template` package).
+- Custom commands/scripts written in Javascript for more advanced management of more complex projects.
 - Custom commands ran with `quickgo <command_name> <args>` defined in `quickgo.yaml`.
 - Executing commands before and after copying project templates.
 - Excluding files from the project templates.